Not saved

 Optimize Your Major at Every School

-The same field of study can have very different acceptance rates depending on which program you apply to.
-This tells you the smartest door to walk through at every school on your list.
+Same field, very different acceptance rates depending on which program you apply to.
+We find the smartest door at every school.

 Select schools to analyze: